tomboy-notes/tomboy-ng/prepare.md

 =======
 Many problems that happen can be fixed with a repackage, you must keep the original files and its easy.
 In the directory where they are (or where you extract downloaded ones) you again use  one of the prepare.* scripts, leave off the -n and but retaining the **-Q** in the Qt5 ones.
 The script will find the src working dir, rename it with a newer packaging number, make the all too important addition to the change log and set you on your way.

+eg, first repackage, from -1 to -2

+    mkdir ../Build35-2qt5
+    cp *.gz *.xz *.dsc prepare.debian ../Build35-2qt5
+    cd ../Build35-2qt5
+    dpkg-source -x *.dsc
+    mv tomboy-ng-0.35 tomboy-ng-0.35-2
+    bash ./prepare.debian -q -r "Added new dependencies"

+    // Now, make whatever changes are necessary to packaging (not source) and then
+    // in the tomboy-ng-0.35-2 directory, run -

+    debuild -S

+    Test and submit as above, remember, send to mentors (dput defaults to ftp.debian and it gets dropped on the floor).

 **PPA: **If you don't have the initial files, .orig.tar.gz, .dsc and .xz then you can download them from Launchpad (even if deleted), use the Package Name Contains filter, left of screen.
 Then, in a dir with just those three files (and perhapse prepare.ppa) run

     dpkg -x *.dsc